 The sole purpose of the Foundation is to foster the development and adoption of the Obyte DLT protocol and platform.
 Furthermore, it will work to promote any subsequent technologies directly or indirectly linked to Obyte’s DLT for research, promotion of science and the general public interest.
 Any contributions and benefits received by the Foundation are to be reinvested in the aforementioned areas.

 The key entities of the Foundation, as required by Liechtenstein legislation are: The Board and the Auditor.
-The Board is comprised of 3 members with Tony Churyumoff at the head.
+The Board is comprised of 3 members with Tony Churyumoff as the chairman.
 The other 2 members of the Board are Mag.
-Stephan Gabriel and Dr. Alexander Lins, who satisfy the Liechtenstein residency requirement set by law.
+Lucas Mair and Dr. Alexander Lins, who satisfy the Liechtenstein residency requirement set by law.
 To ensure the Foundation stays true to its mission, an Advisory Board will be established, consisting of highly qualified and competent professionals who will help guide the Foundation.
 Annually, the Auditor will verify that the Foundation’s assets are properly managed and appropriated in accordance with its purpose.

 The Foundation will delegate commercial activity to a subsidiary, to be established in the near future.
 The subsidiary will be responsible for planning and managing the day-to-day operations related to the Foundation’s goals, which include marketing, technical development, and business case implementation.